Solar eclipse of August 18, 1868

-A total solar eclipse occurred on August 18, 1868, also known as "The King of Siam's eclipse".
+A total solar eclipse occurred at the Moon's ascending node of orbit on Tuesday, August 18, 1868 (also known as "The King of Siam's eclipse"), with a magnitude of 1.0756.
 A solar eclipse occurs when the Moon passes between Earth and the Sun, thereby totally or partly obscuring the image of the Sun for a viewer on Earth.
 A total solar eclipse occurs when the Moon's apparent diameter is larger than the Sun's, blocking all direct sunlight, turning day into darkness.
 Totality occurs in a narrow path across Earth's surface, with the partial solar eclipse visible over a surrounding region thousands of kilometres wide.
+Occurring about 6.5 days after perigee (on August 17, 1868, at 22:35 UTC), the Moon's apparent diameter was larger.

+The path of totality was visible from parts of modern-day Ethiopia, Eritrea, Djibouti, Yemen, India, the Andaman and Nicobar Islands, Myanmar, Thailand, Cambodia, Vietnam, Malaysia, Brunei, Indonesia, and Papua New Guinea.
+A partial solar eclipse was also visible for parts of East Africa, the Middle East, Central Asia, South Asia, Southeast Asia, Australia, and western Oceania.

+The total solar eclipse of 18 August 1868 was accurately predicted by King Mongkut of Siam, whose calculations were acknowledged as more precise than those of contemporary French astronomers.
+During observations of the eclipse, Pierre Janssen in Siam and, independently, Norman Lockyer in England detected a new yellow spectral line in the Sun's chromosphere using spectroscopes, leading to the discovery of the chemical element helium.

 Observations

 Several expeditions were sent to observe the eclipse.